 The Broadcaster Application may choose to use the Receiver Media Player (RMP) to play video content originated from an alternate source (e.g. broadband or locally cached content) instead of the broadcast-delivered content.
 In this way, the Broadcaster Application can take advantage of an optimized media player provided by the Receiver.
 The Broadcaster Application may use the Set RMP URL API to request the Receiver to use its RMP to play content originated from a URL provided by the Broadcaster Application.
 Once the Receiver is notified to play content from the application-provided URL, the RMP stops rendering the broadcast content (or the content being rendered at the time of the request) and begins rendering the content referenced by the new URL.

 The content presented via the specified MPD is considered to be a part of the currently selected Service.
-The effects of changing this URL are temporary and if the Service is re-selected (e.g. by the Broadcaster Application via the Acquire Service API) or if playback of the MPD specified through the Set RMP URL API is stopped or reaches its end, the RMP should return to playing the MPD defined in the service-level signaling.
+The effects of changing this URL are temporary and if the Service is re-selected (e.g. by the Broadcaster Application via the Acquire Service API) or if playback of the MPD specified through the Set RMP URL API or reaches its end, the RMP shall return to playing the content defined in the service-level signaling.
+Note that the Broadcaster Application may use the stopRMP operation to stop the current RMP playback but selecting a service overrides this operation and the RMP shall begin playing the content of the specified by the service-level signaling of the selected Service.